Whoaa512/starred/README.md

 ## TypeScript

 - [timc1/kbar](https://github.com/timc1/kbar) - fast, portable, and extensible cmd+k interface for your site
-- [grafana/faro-web-sdk](https://github.com/grafana/faro-web-sdk) - Monorepo for Grafana JavaScript Agent
+- [grafana/faro-web-sdk](https://github.com/grafana/faro-web-sdk) - The Grafana Faro Web SDK, part of the Grafana Faro project, is a highly configurable web SDK for real user monitoring (RUM) that instruments browser frontend applications to capture observability sign
 - [modfy/oxide](https://github.com/modfy/oxide) - Rust's Option&lt;T&gt; and Result&lt;T, E&gt;, implemented for TypeScript.
 - [modfy/nominal](https://github.com/modfy/nominal) - 🔒 The new way to do types in typescript.
 - [lucide-icons/lucide](https://github.com/lucide-icons/lucide) - Beautiful & consistent icon toolkit made by the community.
 Open-source project and a fork of Feather Icons.